PandasDrive/contracting_world/README.md

 **Status: ✅ COMPLETE - Production Ready**

 A comprehensive, interactive guide to understanding the complex world of cleared government contracting.
-This project transforms the confusing landscape of government contracting into an accessible, visually stunning educational experience.
+This project transforms the confusing landscape of government contracting into an accessible, visually stunning educational experience with direct job search integration.

 ## 🎯 Core Concept: The "Three-Level Model of Volatility"